 Joan is an IT specialist and has been a freelance systems / data analyst and consultant for over 25 years, working mostly in Yorkshire and the Midlands, but further afield too.

-A supporter of HARC for many years (organising work place fund raising events), Jayne has been a HARC Trustee since 2014.
+A supporter of HARC for many years Jayne has been a HARC Trustee since 2014.

-Jayne is currently Training and Development Manager with the Sheffield Safeguarding Children Board, and previously worked for 30+ years with vulnerable young people in both the statutory and voluntary sector including: young offenders, looked after children and care leavers, children/ young people with disabilities mental health issues.
+Jayne was previously Training and Development Manager with the Sheffield Safeguarding Children Board, having worked for 30+ years with vulnerable young people in both the statutory and voluntary sector.

 Jayne is all too aware that the challenging and complex issues that many young people face will follow them into adulthood where homelessness and isolation becomes, for many, an almost inevitable reality.